 On the boat you’ll stow your towel, swimsuit, creams and other essentials in it.
 And at the end of the trip you’ll pack (if you have a large bag) your wet dive gear to dry at the hotel before flying home.

 This also has the advantage that it will protect your electronics and documents from getting wet, which, however, we recommend not taking on a boat trip.

 It’s a good idea to bring along basic diving tools and spare parts.
 It is always a good idea to have o-rings, grease or a spare hose.
 Some dive regulators use specific dive hoses and a universal one will not fit.

 There have been many times when an oring has died before a dive.
 When we have a spare, the repair takes a few moments and we do not have to give up diving.

 It is a good idea, also, to have all the wrenches needed to re-service the regulator (basic) or tighten the plate, or perhaps other diving components.
 I always carry a Lethermann multitool with me

 If you dive in a dry suit then don’t forget spare neck and cuff seals (if they are easily replaceable) and dry gloves.

 Let’s summarize, what to take with you on a diving trip?

 Remember that sunburn can be really unpleasant, so sun protection is number one.
 Similarly, hypothermia is not pleasant, even in the tropics.
 Just think about what you are taking with you on your diving trip and what you are missing on your last trip.
+And don’t forget to bring along your dive logbook to record all that you experience underwater!
 And most importantly – have fun!